qsideinstitute/federal-criminal-sentencing/master.md

     ## 10 New York South
     ## # ℹ 83 more rows

-You’ll notice that certain states are a single district on their own.
-Other larger states are split into several districts (e.g. New York East, New York North).
+You’ll notice that certain states are a single district on their own, while other larger states are split into several districts (e.g. New York East, New York North).

 If you live in the United States, do you know which district you live in?